No data available for the deliverable: Appointment of TNPA Board

 Is it on the agenda?

 Corporatisation remains firmly on the agenda, backed by the Sona framework, Operation Vulindlela, the Freight Logistics Roadmap and National Treasury’s conditions for Transnet guarantees.
-The legal framework exists, the Ports Regulator has set asset valuation rules and tariff methods and Transnet is preparing the Memorandum of Incorporation and registration.
-The Transnet Board has approved disposal of non-core assets to support the shift.
+The legal framework exists, the Ports Regulator has set asset valuation rules and tariff methods and Transnet is preparing the memorandum of incorporation and registration.
+The Transnet board has approved disposal of non-core assets to support the shift.

 Goals

 The corporatisation of Transnet National Ports Authority (TNPA) aims to make it financially independent, generate its own revenue and attract investment to boost port efficiency and trade competitiveness.
-Separating the port owner and operator into distinct subsidiaries shou is intended to strengthen TNPA’s regulatory oversight, foster private sector competition, cut costs and lift South African export competitiveness.
+Separating the port owner and operator into distinct subsidiaries is intended to strengthen TNPA’s regulatory oversight, foster private sector competition, cut costs and lift South African export competitiveness.

 References